deoxen0n2/blog/content/post/my_top_10_non_fiction_books_of_all_time.md

 ![Thinking, Fast & Slow](/img/book_thinking_fast_slow.jpg)

-Actually this book is only the one book in this list that I didn't finish despite reading it for nearly 5 years.
+Actually this book is only the single book in this list that I didn't finish despite reading it for nearly 5 years.
 It is exiting enough that I don't want to miss any detail.

 Basically this book describes how your brain work.
-How it has two systems working in a different way, fast and slow.
-And how they affect our thinking, rationalale, and emotion.
+How it has two systems working in different ways, fast and slow.
+And how they affect our thinking, rationale, and emotion.

 # 3. As a Man Thinketh

 ![As a Man Thinketh](/img/book_as_a_man_thinketh.jpg)

-**"As a man thinketh in his heart, so is he?"** is the quote from the book (actually it's from the Bible) that should succintly describes what this book is all about.
+**"As a man thinketh in his heart, so is he"** is the quote from the book (actually it's from the Bible) that should succintly describes what this book is all about.
 I think I will never describe it better but I will try it anyway:

 > "You are the result of your thinking."